fouched/templ-playground/README.md

 A simple project using [TEMPL](https://templ.guide) as template engine.

-You can use [Air](https://github.com/air-verse/air) a live reloading tool for Go apps with this project.
+You can use [Air](https://github.com/air-verse/air) for live reloading with this project.

 ## Air Installation